Balaji-th/Autonomous_Vehicle/README.md

 ![Lane_detection_flow](https://user-images.githubusercontent.com/60837462/179561984-ee6043d3-6f98-4a4e-94e3-387e4c51969d.jpg)

 # Algorithm
-draw_lane_lines()
+draw_lane_lines():
         	function takes detected lanes and fills the area inside them with a green color.
 It also visualizes the center of the lane by taking the mean of left_fitx and right_fitx  lists and storing them in pts_mean variable, which then is represented by yellowish color.
-This variable is also used to calculate the offset of the vehicle to either side or of it is centered in the lane. offCenter()
+This variable is also used to calculate the offset of the vehicle to either side or of it is centered in the lane.

+offCenter():
-offCenter() function uses pts_mean variable to calculate the offset value and show it in meter space. addText()
+        offCenter() function uses pts_mean variable to calculate the offset value and show it in meter space.

+addText():
-Finally by adding text on the final image would complete the process and the information displayed. main()
+        Finally by adding text on the final image would complete the process and the information displayed.

+main():
         Main function is where all these functions are called in the correct order and contains the loop to play video.

 ![image](https://user-images.githubusercontent.com/60837462/179562303-76d24915-bcfe-4acf-b165-cf375b243554.png)